BishrBinAli/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes
-Website of recipes
+A toy website to share food recipes,created to learn the basics of HTML